 |University of California Analytical Writing Placement Examination||Passing score (more information)|

 If students do not meet the requirement in one of the ways described above, students must enroll in a course determined by performance on the Analytical Writing Placement Examination as early as possible during their first year in residence.
 Satisfaction of the Entry-Level Writing requirement is a requisite for English Composition 3 and all subsequent English courses.
 For more information, see the UC Entry Level Writing Requirement website.

-ENGLISH AS A SECOND LANGUAGE All entering first year UCLA students whose native language is not English and who have not otherwise satisfied the English as a Second Language (ESL) requirement are required to take the Analytical Writing Placement Examination (AWPE).
-Neither the Test of English as a Foreign Language (TOEFL) nor any other English proficiency test can be submitted or accepted in lieu of the AWPE.
+All entering first year UCLA students whose native language is not English and who have not otherwise satisfied the English as a Second Language (ESL) requirement are required to take the Analytical Writing Placement Examination (AWPE).
+Neither the TOEFL nor any other English proficiency test can be submitted or accepted in lieu of the AWPE.
 Unauthorized retakes of the examinations result in an invalid examination score.
 For more information, please visit the Registrar’s Office website.

 The American History and Institutions requirement is based on the principle that a U.S. citizen attending an American university should understand the history and public institutions of the U.S. under the federal and state constitutions.
 Candidates for a bachelor’s degree must satisfy the American History and Institutions requirement by one of the following methods:

 |One year of high school American history or government (or a combination of both)||Letter grade of B or better|

 |SAT Subject Test in U.S. History||Score of 500 or higher|

 |College Board Advanced Placement Test in American History||Score of 3, 4, or 5|

 |College exam, college course or UCLA Extension course||Must be approved by Board of Admissions|